-'Hamilton' Cast Reimagines Their Show's Lyrics To Promote Voter Registration Day
+'Hamilton' Cast Re-imagines Show's Lyrics To Promote Voter Registration Day

 America now is on the cusp of the election of 2020 — and cast members of the hit Broadway show have repurposed some of the show's soundtrack with new lyrics to promote voting.

-Hamilton creator Lin-Manuel Miranda performed the re-imagined songs with roughly a dozen cast members as part of a virtual voter turnout event hosted by former first lady Michelle Obama and the non-profit group When We All Vote.
+Hamilton creator Lin-Manuel Miranda performed the re-imagined songs with roughly a dozen cast members as part of a virtual voter turnout event hosted by former first lady Michelle Obama and the nonprofit group When We All Vote.

-Instead of unfurling the biography of Alexander Hamilton and the founding fathers, the new lyrics are packed with messaging about voter participation — laying out the stakes and the nitty-gritty of casting a ballot.
+Instead of unfurling the biography of Alexander Hamilton and the Founding Fathers, the new lyrics are packed with messaging about voter participation — laying out the stakes and the nitty-gritty of casting a ballot.

 "Alexander Hamilton," the show's opening number, is reworked to center on "Ordinary Citizen" and tells the story of voter turnout in recent elections — and the people who stayed home.